-Dr. Gabriella (Farcas) Chan’s multidisciplinary background and strategic focus, gleaned from practical industry insight, provides a uniquely sophisticated level of technical and practical knowledge and legal expertise that translates into well-rounded advice and a competitive business advantage for Yocto’s clients.
-In particular, her startup clients appreciate her mentorship and guidance in all aspects of starting a business.
+Clients benefit from Dr. Gabriella (Farcas) Chan’s multidisciplinary background and strategic focus, gleaned from industry experience.
+Her uniquely sophisticated level of technical knowledge, practical experience, and legal expertise underpin her well-rounded advice and a provide a competitive business advantage for her clients.
+Her startup clients particularly appreciate her mentorship and guidance in all aspects of starting a business.

 Gabriella’s doctoral work focused on molecular diagnostics for infectious diseases, particularly malaria and SARS-CoV, while her post-doctoral research focused on the development of nanotechnology-based hand-held medical diagnostic devices.
 Her graduate work was supported by a Canadian Institutes of Health Research (CIHR) Doctoral Research Award and the University of Toronto’s prestigious Connaught Scholarship.